Hodia FAQs

 Parents and family members are allowed during drop-off and pick-up times only.
 The primary reason for this is safety for all the campers.

 Yes!
 Transportation by bus is provided at no extra cost.
 We have camper check-in and pick-up locations in the Treasure Valley, Magic Valley and Eastern Idaho.
-You will receive communications via email and text prior to camp with drop-off and pick-up details including location and time.
+You will receive communications via email prior to camp with drop-off and pick-up details including location and time.